Skip to main content

 8. The helper contract forwards the ticket to the Smart Rollup inbox and clears its storage for the next transfer.

-10. The ERC-20 proxy contract stores the ticket, mints the equivalent tokens, and sends them to the user's Etherlink account.
+13. The ERC-20 proxy contract mints the equivalent tokens and sends them to the user's Etherlink account.

 This diagram is an overview of the process of bridging tokens from layer 1 to Etherlink: